 Collect only undamaged seed – watch out for insects or rodent damage.
 You can collect more than once in a season so you have a range of both early and late fruiting specimens.

 - Collect carefully – try not to damage the plant.

 - Remove ripe seeds individually or cut off clusters or small branchlets.

-- Collect seed off the ground during seed fall and watch out for rodent damage.
+- Collect seed off the ground during seed fall.

-- With some trees, you may be able to tether shadecloth near the ground and collect seeds that fall into it.
-This can be used for any large tree with seed that falls straight to the ground e.g. kauri, totara, kahikatea, rimu and tawa.
+- You may be able to tether shadecloth near the ground and collect seeds that fall into it.
+This can be used for any large tree with seed that falls straight to the ground, eg kauri, totara, kahikatea, rimu and tawa.

-- In some instances, you may need long-reach pruners to reach the seed.
+- You may need long-reach pruners to reach the seed.

 Collection and propagation guides